robjg/oddjob/README.txt

 Changes in 1.3.0
 ----------------

-- Add a bean-bus element that supports constructing arbitory bean busses.
+- Add a bean-bus element that supports constructing arbitrary bean busses.
-- Change SQLJob to support bean bus components allowing result beans to be streamed into any Collection - most usefully a Queue.
+- Change SQLJob to support bean bus components allowing result beans to be streamed into any Collection.
 - Many improvements to the BeanBus framework including changing bean bus destinations to be any Collection.
 - Improve support for Magic Beans which are beans that can be created